This article is for users to determine their last pay period in the financial year and make the payments accordingly.

 If both the PPE date and the STP payment date to employees are in the same financial year, no action is required.

-The last Sunday of the 2022/23 financial year falls on Sunday, 25th June.
-So, if your company has a PPE on or before 25th June 2023, where the payment to staff will be received on or after 1 July 2023, this payment needs to be reported in the new financial year, not the 2022/23 financial year.
+The last Sunday of the 2024/25 financial year falls on Sunday, 29th June.
+So, if your company has a PPE on or before 29th June 2025, where the payment to staff will be received on Monday 30th June 2025, it would need to be reported in the current financial year 2024/2025.
+However, if the payment is received on or after 1 July 2025, this payment needs to be reported in the new financial year, not the 2024/25 financial year.

 Please Note